smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 #### FABOOL Series
 - Is the height of the laser head correctly adjusted?
 - Are there any obstacles in the processing area or near the processing machine?
-- Is the base under the material safe from burning?
+- Is the base under the material safe from burning?<br>
 (Laser light may reach the base depending on the thickness of the material)
 - Is the processing range completely over the material?